rgitzelub/simple-traffic-monitor/NOTES.md

+##### June 26 2017

+Thinking about how to start taking time into account, i.e say we just want numbers for the last hour, or day?

+Map?
+Hmmm, google... turns out Guava has something interesting: https://google.github.io/guava/releases/17.0/api/docs/com/google/common/cache/CacheBuilder.html

+Cool.
+But... overkill?
+And do I really need a map?
+Really... just a list... of timestamp.

+Heck, not even, just longs!
+Much easier to compare.

+So do some coding, not hard to break out a "counting strategy" trait to manage that.
+Well, okay, first just changed it, then realized I'd want to be able to switch it out, to compare.

+So made a strategy, got that going. `takeWhile` will hack off the tail.
+Okay.

+But... first I did when incrementing.
+Ooops, it will never time out.

+So make it chop the tail on read.

+Okay, that worked, but... now got a lot of zero counts.
+Don't want zero counts, we want the actor to go away when the count clears (it's no longer relevant).

+Well... what, do the read of the count, and kill the actor then, still returning 0?
+That doesn't make sense.

+So... better to just do it ad hoc.
+Send a command to the actor, then there are no contention issues.
+And it reduces the counting actors' responsibilities.

+And that *seems* to work... geez, I really need to start unit-testing.

+But... it's also killing the top node, oops!
+Guess it needs to extend not the same thing.

+Anyway.

+(BTW, did this all during first day of CTAConf)

 ##### June 18 2017

 Much simpler and cleaner to pass the "notifier" in via a message, rather than using constructors.